Growing up, learning your ABCs seemed epically important.

 Each video on FluentU comes with interactive captions, which include a simultaneous transcription and English translation.
 Of course, this alphabet song won’t give you the chance to test out FluentU’s capabilities to the max, but it’s a great place to start, especially if you’re brand-new to the Russian language.

 If you want to get more in-depth with the individual letters, you can also check out the “Letter By Letter” series.
 Once you’re comfortable with the alphabet, there’s a whole slew of authentic resources waiting to help you continue your Russian learning journey all the way up to fluency!
-Try FluentU out with a two-week free trial today, and you’ll be setting yourself up for success.
+Try FluentU out with a free trial today, and you’ll be setting yourself up for success.